msymeonides/Migrate3D/README.md

 Migrate3D has formatting functionality.
 If selected by the user, the program can account for multi-tracked timepoints, interpolate missing data points, and adjust for two-dimensional data.
 All **formatting functions do not alter original datafile** and will return a new .csv file of the formatted data.

 After execution, the program will return a .xlsx file with several worksheets, containing stepwise calculations done for each timepoint of each track, track-by-track summary metrics, and mean squared displacement analysis (both track-by-track and summary statistics).
 If the option is enabled, a separate .xlsx file will be returned with analysis of cell-cell contacts.
-Additionally, another .xlax output will be generated if Principal Component Analysis (PCA) is performed.
-This will include with detailed outputs, which can be further enhanced by providing categorization of the data as .csv file (simply listing the category for each cell ID).
+Additionally, another .xlsx output will be generated if Principal Component Analysis (PCA) is performed.
+This will include detailed outputs, which can be further enhanced by providing categorization of the data as .csv file (simply listing the category for each cell ID).
 If a categorization file is given, the PCA results will be returned in their own .xlsx file.
 There is no guarantee that the PCA is performed in a statistically-sound way, that is left up to the user to ensure, but the library used to perform the PCA (sklearn) is widely used.

 Migrate3D was created with ease of use in mind, to that end a graphical user interface (GUI) was implemented.
 This includes easy file open dialogs, user-adjustable parameters, and a progress bar.
 We welcome feedback and intend to support the program as resources allow.